Nino Recedes, NH Keeps Ocean Warm April 2024

 Then in 2022, another strong NH summer spike peaked in August, but this time both the Tropic and SH were countervailing, resulting in only slight Global warming, later receding to the mean.
 Oct./Nov. temps dropped in NH and the Tropics took the Global anomaly below the average for this period.
 After an uptick in December, temps in January 2023 dropped everywhere, strongest in NH, with the Global anomaly further below the mean since 2015.

-Then came El Nino as shown by the upward spike in the Tropics since January, the anomaly nearly tripling from 0.38C to 1.09C.
+Then came El Nino as shown by the upward spike in the Tropics since January 2023, the anomaly nearly tripling from 0.38C to 1.09C.
 In September 2023, all regions rose, especially NH up from 0.70C to 1.41C, pulling up the global anomaly to a new high for this period.
-But then in October anomalies in all regions started dropping down bringing down the Global anomaly.
 By December, NH cooled to 1.1C and the Global anomaly down to 0.94C from its peak of 1.10C, despite slight warming in SH and Tropics.

-Now in January both Tropics and SH rose, resulting Global Anomaly going higher.
-Tropics anomaly reached a new peak of 1.29C.
-Note that all ocean regions are now higher than 01/2016, the previous peak.
+Then in January 2024 both Tropics and SH rose, resulting in Global Anomaly going higher.
+Tropics anomaly reached a new peak of 1.29C. and all ocean regions were higher than 01/2016, the previous peak.
+Then in February and March all regions cooled bringing the Global anomaly back down 0.18C from its September peak.
+In April Tropics cooled further, while NH rose slightly and SH remained unchanged.

 Comment: